CC-HIC/icnarc2omop/README.md

     |--DOMAIN.csv
     |--RELATIONSHIP.csv
 ```

+## Metadata text files.

+Two meta data files with names: "src_desc.txt" and "provenance_info.txt" must be placed in the `meta` folder.

+### src_desc.txt

+This file contains a description of the source data origin and purpose for collection.
+The description may contain a summary of the period of time that is expected to be covered by this dataset.

+###

 Please see [here](https://github.com/OHDSI/CommonDataModel) for the OMOP CDM repo.
 Choose the appropraite DDL for your database engine and instantionate a database with the tables.
 We will use an example with postgresql: